jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## Know-Nothings

+- **Domination of Political Landscape:**
-> - The Know-Nothings dominated political life in the Northeast, parts
->   of the Midwest, and even southern states with sizable immigrant
+  - The Know-Nothings dominated political life in the Northeast, parts of the Midwest, and even southern states with sizable immigrant populations.
->   populations, such as Louisiana and Maryland
-> - By 1854, the Know-Nothings had a million members, as well as
->   chapters in all northern states
+  - By 1854, they had a million members and chapters in all northern states.
+  - Order of the Star Spangled Banner became known as “know-nothings” because they would deny knowing anything about the order
+- **Platform and Reforms:**
-> - The Know-Nothings expressed disdain for the existing party system,
+  - They opposed the existing party system, opposed slavery extension, and endorsed progressive reforms.
->   opposed the extension of slavery, and endorsed a host of genuinely
->   progressive reforms:
->   - strengthened lien laws for mechanics
->   - property rights for married women
+  - Reforms included strengthening lien laws, property rights for married women, and expanding public schools.
->   - expansion of public schools

-## Religious Bigotry
+- **Religious Bigotry:**

-> - But, they gave voice to unvarnished ethnic and religious bigotry,
+  - The Know-Nothings expressed ethnic and religious bigotry, particularly against immigrants and Catholics.
->   denouncing and caricaturing immigrants in general, and Catholics in
->   particular
+- **Membership Criteria:**
-> - To join the “Order of the Star Spangled Banner” (original name for
->   their a secret organization), one had to be:
+  - To join the “Order of the Star Spangled Banner” (Know-Nothings), one had to be native-born, white, male, and have no connection to Catholicism.
->   - native-born
+- **Concerns:**
->   - white male adult
->   - no personal or familial connection to Catholicism
-> - *Order of the Star Spangled Banner became known as “know-nothings”
->   because they would deny knowing anything about the order*

-**They feared that immigrants, especially Catholics, wielded too much electoral power and would use it to subvert American values and institutions**
+  - They feared that immigrants, especially Catholics, had too much electoral power and could subvert American values.

-## Proposed Changes to Law

-> - They proposed that federal laws be changed to require a
->   twenty-one-year (rather than five-year) waiting period prior to
->   naturalization – or even permanent denial of citizenship to the
->   foreign-born.
-> - The Know-Nothings also advocated significant changes in state voting
->   laws, including *registration systems*, *literacy tests*, and in the
->   absence of a change in naturalization laws, a twenty-one-or
->   fourteen-year post-naturalization *residence period* before a
->   foreign-born male could vote

 ## Know-Nothing Political Success

-> - The Know-Nothings stunned the nation’s political elite by scoring
+- **Electoral Victories:**
->   huge electoral successes between 1854 and 1856.
+  - The Know-Nothings achieved surprising electoral successes between 1854 and 1856.
->   - They won gubernatorial elections in nine states and controlled
->     legislative branches in at least a half dozen
+  - They won gubernatorial elections in nine states and controlled legislative branches in several.
+- **Stronghold in Immigrant Populated Areas:**
->   - Their vote was particularly strong in states and cities with
+  - Their support was particularly strong in states and cities with sizable immigrant populations.
->     sizable immigrant populations, including Massachusetts, Maine,
->     Connecticut, New Jersey, New York, Michigan, and parts of Ohio, as
+  - Notable states included Massachusetts, Maine, Connecticut, New Jersey, New York, Michigan, and parts of Ohio.
->     well as cities such as Baltimore, New Orleans, and Pittsburgh

-**The Know-Nothings were victorious enough to kill off the faltering Whig party and briefly emerge as the primary alternative to the immigrant-friendly Democrats**

 ## Massachusetts Know-Nothings

-> - Their success was most pronounced in Massachusetts, where the
+- **Example in Massachusetts:**
->   Know-Nothings elected a governor and won control of the legislature
+  - In Massachusetts, Know-Nothings elected a governor and gained legislative control in 1854.
->   in 1854, retaining considerable power throughout the decade.
-> - Most Know-Nothing support came from the eastern half of the state,
+  - Most support came from the eastern half of the state, which had a large Irish immigrant population.
->   which had rapidly industrialized and become home to hundreds of
->   thousands of Irish immigrants.
-> - In 1857, Massachusetts passed a law requiring prospective voters to
+  - In 1857, Massachusetts passed a law requiring voters to demonstrate literacy.
->   demonstrate their ability to read the Constitution and to write
->   their own names
+- **Literacy Requirement:**
-> - Such laws, according to the Know-Nothings, would keep the “ignorant,
->   imbruted Irish” from the polls
+  - Such laws, according to the Know-Nothings, would keep the “ignorant, imbruted Irish” from the polls.

 ## End of the Know-Nothings

-> - After the mid-1850s, the Know-Nothings quickly disappeared from
->   view, as nativism was eclipsed by sectional politics and the
+- **Decline of the Know-Nothings:**
+  - The Know-Nothings faded from view after the mid-1850s, as nativism gave way to sectional politics.
->   Republican Party gained the support of many former Know-Nothing
+  - The Republican Party attracted many former Know-Nothing supporters.
->   backers
+- **Republican Shift:**
-> - Although the Republicans succeeded in part by embracing some of the
->   nativist agenda, they quickly turned their attention to other issues
+  - Although the Republicans succeeded in part by embracing some of the nativist agenda, they quickly turned their attention to other issues.
->   and were increasingly sensitive to the political risks they ran,
->   particularly in the Midwest, by associating themselves too closely
+  - They were increasingly sensitive to the political risks they ran, particularly in the Midwest, by associating themselves too closely with anti-immigrant politics.
->   with anti-immigrant politics

 ## Black Voting Rights

+- **Civil War and Reconstruction:**
-> - Four years of armed conflict, as well as *the challenge of
->   reconstructing the nation* after the war, brought the question of
->   **Black voting rights** to the foreground of national politics
+  - Four years of armed conflict and the challenge of reconstructing the nation after the war brought the question of Black voting rights to the forefront of national politics.
-> - The issue of Black enfranchisement raised critical questions,
->   largely ignored since the writing of the Constitution, about the
->   *role of the federal government* in determining the breadth of the
+  - Critical questions arose about the role of the federal government in determining the breadth of the franchise.
->   franchise

-## War and veteran rights
+## War and Veteran Rights

-> - At the outset of the Civil War, only five states, all in New
+- **Voting Rights at the Outset of Civil War:**
->   England, permitted Blacks to vote on the same basis as whites
+  - At the beginning of the Civil War, only a few states, primarily in New England, allowed Blacks to vote on the same basis as whites.
-> - A sixth, New York, enfranchised African Americans who met a property
->   requirement
-> - The abolition of slavery turned four million men and women into free
->   citizens who had a new claim on political rights
+  - Abolition of slavery transformed four million newly freed citizens into individuals with a new claim to political rights.
->   - African Americans were loyal supporters of the Union cause and the
+  - African Americans, loyal supporters of the Union and the Republican Party, saw their role change significantly.
->     Republican Party

-**By 1865, the traditional argument that men who bore arms ought to wield the ballot was applicable to more than 180,000 Blacks**
+  - By 1865, more than 180,000 Blacks could argue that the traditional argument of men who bore arms should wield the ballot was applicable to them.

 ## Becoming American

+- **Enfranchisement for African Americans:**
-> - To African Americans, enfranchisement not only constituted a means
->   of self-protection but was a critical symbol and expression of their
->   standing in American society
+  - For African Americans, enfranchisement was not only a means of self-protection but also a critical symbol of their standing in American society.
-> - Between 1864 and 1868, the more militant and egalitarian Radical
->   wing of the Republican Party included an increasing number of men
+  - Between 1864 and 1868, the more militant and egalitarian Radical wing of the Republican Party advocated for “impartial” or “universal” suffrage.
->   who embraced “*impartial*” or “*universal*” suffrage

 ## Beecher’s Sentiments

+- **Henry Ward Beecher’s Perspective:**
-> “The broad and radical democratic doctrine of the natural rights of
-> men shall be applied to all men, without regard to race, or color, or
-> condition. \[Suffrage\] is not a privilege or a prerogative, but a
+  - “The broad and radical democratic doctrine of the natural rights of men shall be applied to all men, without regard to race, or color, or condition. \[Suffrage\] is not a privilege or a prerogative but a right.

-> *right* .
-Every man has a right to have a voice in the laws, the
-> magistracies, and the policies that take care of him.
-That is an
+  - Every man has a right to have a voice in the laws, the magistracies, and the policies that take care of him.
+That is an inherent right;
-> inherent *right* ; it is not a *privilege* conferred.”” - Henry Ward
+    it is not a privilege conferred.”

-> Beecher, *New York’s influential Protestant minister*
+  - - Henry Ward Beecher, New York’s influential Protestant minister

 ## Black Franchise

+- **Mixed Attitudes Toward Black Franchise:**
-> - Most white Americans, however, did not share such views
+  - Most white Americans did not share the views of proponents of Black suffrage.
->   - In the South, the prospect of Black enfranchisement not only
+  - In the South, the prospect of Black enfranchisement threatened established racism and the white goal of regaining control over the Black population.
->     violated two centuries of structured and deeply rooted racism but
->     also threatened the postwar white goal of regaining political,
->     social, and economic control over the Black population

-> - There was ongoing hostility in the North as well
+  - Ongoing hostility was present in the North as well, intensified by emancipation.
->   - fear of Black migration to the North was intensified by
->     emancipation
-> - Between 1863 and 1870, proposals to enfranchise Blacks were defeated
->   in more than fifteen northern states and territories
+  - Proposals to enfranchise Blacks were defeated in more than fifteen northern states and territories between 1863 and 1870.

-## Defeat of universal manhood suffrage
+## Defeat of Universal Manhood Suffrage

+- **Limited Progress Toward Black Suffrage:**
-> - Prior to the passage of the *Fifteenth Amendment*, only Iowa and
+  - Prior to the passage of the Fifteenth Amendment, only Iowa and Minnesota adopted impartial suffrage in 1868.
->   Minnesota, in 1868, adopted impartial suffrage, and the Minnesota
->   vote was facilitated by wording that masked the subject of the
+  - Minnesota’s vote was facilitated by wording that masked the subject of the referendum.
->   referendum.
-> - Although most northern Republicans supported Black suffrage,
+  - Most northern Republicans supported Black suffrage, but Democrats opposed it, and there were enough Republican dissenters to ensure the defeat of reform proposals.
->   Democrats adamantly were opposed, and they generally were *joined by
->   enough Republicans* to guarantee popular or legislative defeat of
->   any reforms

 ## Reconstruction

+- **Reconstruction Era:**
-> - The political dynamics of *Reconstruction* led to a path-breaking
->   series of steps by the federal government to override state control
->   of the franchise and grant political rights to Black men
+  - The political dynamics of Reconstruction led to significant federal government intervention to override state control of the franchise and grant political rights to Black men.
-> - Pres.
-Johnson offered lenient terms to the southern states so that
+  - President Johnson initially offered lenient terms to Southern states for a quick restoration to the Union, with few reforms and the maintenance of power in the hands of whites.
->   they could be restored quickly to the Union
-> - Johnson’s program demanded few reforms and virtually guaranteed that
->   political and economic power in the South would remain in the hands
->   of whites, including those who had supported the rebellion
-> - Alarmed at this prospect and at the resistance of many southern
->   leaders to policies emanating from Washington, the
->   Republican-controlled Congress began to formulate its own program in
+  - Concerned about this, the Republican-controlled Congress began to develop its own program in 1866.
->   1866
-> - They did seek to guarantee the civil rights of Blacks and promote
->   greater racial equality in southern society – but *not yet* **Black
+  - They aimed to guarantee civil rights for Blacks and promote greater racial equality in Southern society, but Black enfranchisement was not yet a part of their agenda.
->   enfranchisement**

-## *Fourteenth* Amendment
+## XIV Amendment

+## *Fourteenth Amendment*

 > - The moderate majority of Republicans in Congress negotiated the
->   passage of the *Fourteenth* Amendment in June 1866.
+>   passage of the *Fourteenth Amendment* in June 1866.
 > - A compromise measure, the amendment was designed to
 >   - punish Confederate political leaders (by preventing them from
 >     holding office)